Australia-China Council: BHP Chair of Australian Studies at Peking University

-The BHP Chair of Australian Studies is an initiative of the Australia-China Council, the Foundation for Australian Studies in China, BHP and Peking University.
+The BHP Chair of Australian Studies was an initiative of the Australia-China Council, the Foundation for Australian Studies in China, BHP, and Peking University.
 The establishment of the chair was announced by the Prime Minister in April 2011 during the official visit to China.
-It is the first high-profile, privately funded Australian professorial position in China, and is a reflection of strong and multifaceted education engagement between the two countries.
-The chair also provides academic leadership to a network of more than 30 Australian studies centres in Chinese universities, which has been supported by the Australia-China Council for two decades.
-Professor David Walker is the inaugural BHP Billiton Chair of Australian Studies at Peking University – he commenced in his role in 2013.
-In 2016 Professor Greg McCarthy (political scientist) became the new BHP Billiton Chair of Australian Studies at Peking University.
-Professor McCarthy also holds the Chair of Australian Politics at the University of Western Australia.
+It was the first high-profile, privately funded Australian professorial position in China, and provided academic leadership to a network of more than 30 Australian studies centres in Chinese universities.
+David Walker was the inaugural BHP Billiton Chair of Australian Studies at Peking University, commencing in 2013.
+In 2016 political scientist Greg McCarthy became the new BHP Billiton Chair of Australian Studies at Peking University.
+McCarthy also held the Chair of Australian Politics at the University of Western Australia.